jkguiang/vbs/abcdnet/README.md

 # ABCDNet
 Automated ABCD + SR machinery as proposed by Kasieczka et al. (https://doi.org/10.1103/PhysRevD.103.035021).
+The instructions below were formulated for running this code on the [HiPerGator](https://www.rc.ufl.edu/about/hipergator/) (HPG) HPC system at UFL.

 # Quick start
 See the instructions below this section for a more in-depth explanation of each step.
 This section will reproduce the 3D gaussians example from the PRL paper referenced above.

 1. Make the Gaussian data via some interactive session
 ```
 # Run on a CPU node: more responsible, but will take longer to match